boldbi/bold-bi-docs/docs/site-administration/site-settings.md

 ![Site Language](/static/assets/images/site-language.png)

 ### Application language
 You can localize the Bold BI application to any culture by changing the language in the `Application language` section.
-Please click [here](/localization/) to learn how to add a new localization or edit the existing localization in the Bold BI application.
+Please click on the [localization](/localization/) to learn how to add a new localization or edit the existing localization in the Bold BI application.
 This language is used in the application user interface, such as menu items, dialog boxes, toolboxes, and so on.

 ![Application Language](/static/assets/images/site-application-language.png)